brevzin/cpp_proposals/1870_forwarding_range/forwarding-range.md

 # Acknowledgements

 Thanks to Eric Niebler and Casey Carter for going over this paper with me, and correcting some serious misconceptions earlier drafts had.
 Thanks to Tim Song and Agustín Bergé for going over the details.
+Thanks to Tony van Eerd for helping with naming.

 ---
 references: